blakegarretson/essentials/main.md

 ## Console/Command Line

-- [ConEmu](https://conemu.github.io/): The console emulator that I always dreamed of on Windows, but never had.
-It is a must if you use the command line in Windows.
-It is basically just a wrapper for cmd.exe, Powershell, Python, whatever, but it is very configurable.
+- [Windows Terminal](https://github.com/microsoft/terminal) is a fairly new offering, but the features have been steadily expanding, and it quickly became my console of choice with handy features like themes, panes, and a command palatte.
+It happily handles PowerShell, cmd.exe, and WSL (AKA "Legacy") shells.

-  - Also worth considering is Microsoft's newly minted [Windows Terminal](https://github.com/microsoft/terminal) which works very well as of version 1.0, but it lacks the feature set of ConEmu.
+  - [ConEmu](https://conemu.github.io/): The console emulator that I always dreamed of (but never had) on Windows.
+If Windows Terminal had not come along, this would be my first choice, and even now it still offers far more configuration options than Terminal, so you may find it works better for your needs.

 - [Swiss File Knife](http://stahlworks.com/dev/swiss-file-knife.html): This is the essential command line tool set for Windows.
 It does a little of everything, and you need to just read the list of commands on the website to believe it.
 It's a single executable, so it's portable as well.